Covid-19 measures: Frequently asked questions

 Yes.
 Holly Hagg is able to stay open as the changes do not affect guidance for businesses and voluntary organisations.
 Our activities do not consitute a social gathering and we follow strict social distancing measures to ensure the safety of our customers.

 We are continuing to evaluate the situation and are having to be flexible about booking arrangements at this time.

-We will honor all treks that are already booked as long as Sheffield is in a tier which allows treks to continue.
-Please check our booking service pages for future booking availability, this may vary as we continue to review the situation.
+We will honor all treks that are already booked as long as restrictions allows treks to continue.
+Please check our trekking pages for booking availability, this may vary as we continue to review the situation.

 We strongly recommend wearing a face mask during the trek, unless you find this very uncomfortable or have health reasons for not wearing one.
 This helps protect yourself and other people.
 We try to maintain 2m social distancing but sometimes lapses can occur, especially when handling large animals.

 Is it safe to go alpaca trekking during the pandemic?

 We have procedures in place to make sure we limit the spread of Coronavirus through:

 - Minimal contact with surfaces touched by other people

 Your trek is organised so you can confidently get close to your alpaca and stroke and feed them, but avoid having close contact with humans.

 You may wish to bring hand sanitiser with you for the walk but hand wash stations are available on Holly Hagg.
 Masks and gloves are optional.
 Bare hands can more easily be kept clean by regularly washing and using hand sanitiser.
 The staff will use PPE if closer contact is necessary.
 As usual you will need sturdy shoes, suitable clothing for a country walk and of course your name.
 That’s it.